skooter500/csresources/README.md

 ## Game Programming

 A module for first year Game Design students that uses Processing in semester 1 and Godot in semester 2.
-The aim is for students to learn fundamentals of programming, such as loops, arrays, classes etc. etc. They do this by using Processing, which is a graphical programming language based on Java.
+The aim is for students to learn fundamentals of programming, such as loops, arrays, classes etc. etc. They do this by using Processing, which is a graphical programming language based on Java, but you can also use Python.

 ## Example Courses
 - https://github.com/skooter500/GP-2023/